A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Models for different crystallization concepts

 \subsection{Mixed-suspension, mixed-product-removal crystallizer}

 The MSMPR crystallizer presented here consists of a continuous stirred tank and a cooling jacket, where crystallization occurs only in the stirred tank.
 Both are assumed to be ideally mixed.
 A sketch of the MSMPR can be seen in Figure~\ref{figure:MSMPR}.
-We setup the model equations using a component balance for the concentration $c$ within the crystallizer and energy balances for the temperature within the crystallizer $T$ and within the cooling jacket $T_J$:
+The model equations are setup using a component balance for the concentration $c$ within the crystallizer and energy balances for the temperature within the crystallizer $T$ and within the cooling jacket $T_J$, together with the PBE:

 where the properties of the feed are denoted by the subscript $\text{feed}$ and consist of the input flow $F_{\text{feed}}$, the concentration $c_{\text{feed}}$, and the temperature $T_{\text{feed}}$.
+The particle size distribution is represented by $n$.
 The properties of the fluid within the crystallizer are the mass $m$, the density $\rho$, and the specific heat capacity $c_p$.
 Similarly, $m_J$, $\rho_J$, and $c_{p,J}$ represent the mass, the density, and the specific heat capacity of the cooling medium.
 The mass flow from the continuous phase to the particulate phase is given by $\dot m_{\text{cryst}}$ and the heat of crystallization is given by $\Delta H _{\text{cryst}}$.
 Finally, the energy transfer between the crystallizer and the cooling jacket is calculated using the heat transfer coefficient $U$ and the area of heat transfer $A$.
-To keep the notation clear, we show the case for constant $\rho$ and $c_p$.
-The model can be adapted by using mixing rules to determine the density and specific heat capacity within each stage.
+To keep the notation clear, we show the case of constant $\rho$ and $c_p$.
+The model can be adapted by using mixing rules to determine the density and specific heat capacity.

 A sketch of the two-stage MSMPR can be seen in Figure~\ref{figure:multistageMSMPR}.
 Each individual MSMPR is modeled as in \eqref{eq:MSMPRModelEquations}.
 The respective individual MSMPRs are connected by the feed properties.
 For the first MSMPR the feed properties are equal to \eqref{eq:MSMPRModelEquations}, for the subsequent MSMPRs, the feed temperature and concentration are given by the respective state of the previous MSMPR.